10 Rental property features that top the list for attracting great tenants

 So how do investors locate and retain great tenants for their investment property?
 The answer is as uncomplicated as it is commanding,

-The quality of the property you buy establishes the caliber of tenant you are likely to attract.
+The quality of the property you buy establishes the caliber of tenants you are likely to attract.
 Therefore, if your goal is to attract high-quality tenants for your investment property, start by purchasing a property with the characteristics that attract the best tenants.

 Start by getting to know what great tenants look for in a rental property.
 Below is an authoritative checklist for finding exceptional investment properties that attract high-quality tenants and maximize cash flow.
 The list contains the top 10 qualities that excellent tenants look for in a rental.
 It was established over a decade of surveying proven, high-quality tenants.